ehrpg/qstar/docs/character/index.md

 **spent** on the repair, and *permanently lowered*.

 If [Resources][] are spent on equipment, your maximum [Resources][] are *temporarily lowered* by that amount.
-This abstracts the upkeep of a powerful item.
+This abstracts the upkeep and maintenance of a powerful item.

 !!! summary "Maximum [Resources][]"
     <div class="formula formula-top formula-bottom">